 We visited Croatia for the first time in the autumn of 2016, so we want to pass on a few tips and tricks for other first-time visitors to Croatia.
-We’re going to assume that “tips” like “visit Dubrovnik,” “see Plitvice Lakes National Park,” or “check out the islands” are obvious and don’t need to be repeated.
+We’re going to assume that “tips” like “visit Dubrovnik,” “see Plitvice Lakes National Park,” or “check out the islands” are apparent and don’t need to be repeated.

 If you’re planning a trip to Croatia, Dubrovnik is likely the first place you’ve heard about.
 Instead, here are some suggestions that will, hopefully, make your journey a bit smoother, take you a bit off the beaten path, and even save you a little money.

 These tips will make your first-time break in Croatia extra fun and extra exciting.